kurtamohler/pyobject-preservation/README.md

 the same exact instance of the Python `MyClass` that we had originally.
 Weak references will remain valid and the `__dict__` on the Python object will be preserved.

+One tricky part of this is that if someone wants to use only the C/C++ API from your library, then they should not have to depend on CPython at all.
+So the C/C++ `MyClass` definition should not `#include <Python.h>`.